 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.
+Spanish Version

 Federal law requires Hospital Sisters Health System (HSHS) and our health care providers to maintain the privacy of your Protected Health Information (PHI).
 We are required by law to give you this notice and to comply with the terms and conditions of the most current notice.
+We reserve the right to change the terms of this notice and to make the new notice terms apply to all of your PHI we maintain.
+We will make you aware of our new notice terms by updating our Notice of Privacy Practices posted on our website and at our facility.

 HSHS and entities under common ownership and control align with the medical staff and allied health professionals providing treatment at our facilities work together in an Organized Health Care Arrangement (OHCA).
-As part of the OCHA, we share your PHI as necessary for your treatment, to get paid for services, and to carry out other health care operations such as quality assessment and improvement.
-This joint notice describes how the health care professionals and workforce members, including colleagues, medical staff members, students and volunteers, participating in the OCHA use and disclose your health information.
+As part of the OHCA, we share your PHI as necessary for your treatment, to get paid for services, and to carry out other health care operations such as quality assessment and improvement.
+This joint notice describes how the health care professionals and workforce members, including colleagues, medical staff members, students and volunteers, participating in the OHCA use and disclose your health information.
 A Notice of Privacy Practice provided to you by any one of the following will also satisfy the HIPAA requirement to provide you with this notice.

 The entities participating in the HSHS OHCA include;